maximilien/musings/blogs/ai/5/draft.md

 Hackathons are one of the best ways to innovate.
 Period.

 They're scoped.
 They're time-boxed.
 They force you to ship something—anything—by a hard deadline.
-In a world where projects can drag on for months in planning purgatory, there's something liberating about having 24 to 48 hours to turn an idea into a working demo.
+In a world where projects can drag on for weeks in planning purgatory, there's something liberating about having 24 to 48 hours to turn an idea into a working demo.

 But after doing over a dozen of them in 2025, I've come to see hackathons as something else entirely: accidental research labs.
 You don't just build things at hackathons—you learn how other people build things.
 You see what tools they reach for, what strategies they use, what shortcuts work and what shortcuts break.
 And if you're paying attention, that observational data is as valuable as anything you code.

 This post is everything I learned from that year of hacking.
-A playbook, a set of lessons, and a case for why hackathons might be the most underrated methodology in tech.
+A playbook, a set of lessons, and a case for why hackathons might be one of the most underrated methodology in tech.

 <!-- PHOTO PLACEHOLDER: Wide shot of hackathon venue/teams working -->